juzybits/polymedia-suitcase/README.md

 - `function generateRandomAddress` - Generate a random Sui address (for development only).
 - `function getCoinOfValue` - Get a `Coin<T>` of a given value from the owner.
 Handles coin merging and splitting.
 - `function getSuiObjectResponseFields` - Validate a SuiObjectResponse and return its content.
-- `function makeSuiExplorerUrl` - Build a Sui Explorer URL.
+- `function makeExplorerUrl` - Build a Polymedia Explorer URL.
 - `function removeLeadingZeros` - Remove leading zeros from a Sui address (lossless).
 - `function requestSuiFromFaucet` - Get SUI from the faucet on localnet/devnet/testnet.
 - `function shortenSuiAddress` - Abbreviate a Sui address for display purposes (lossy).